jiusilimsia/2023-423-jlv7143-hw2/README.md

     pip install -r requirements.txt
     ```

-- Finally authenticate your boto3 calls and run the pipeline with the command below:
+- Finally, authenticate your boto3 calls and run the pipeline with the command below:

     ```shell
     export AWS_PROFILE=<your_aws_profile_name>